MaikMichel/dbFlow/docs/tutorial.md

 ## Intro

-- Was werden wir hier bauen
+- What will we build here
-  - kleine ToDo App inkl.
-REST Anbindung
+    - small ToDo App incl.
+REST connection

-- Skizze der Architektur
+- sketch of the architecture
-  - am besten ein Schaubild
+    - preferably a diagram
-  - verweis auf dockawex
+    - reference to dockawex

 ## Configuration